Sicilian salted Ricotta - authentic souvenir of Catania4–10 €

 Free · iOS and Android · No subscription

-Ricotta salata is an integral part of Sicilia’s pastoral tradition, which makes use of every stage of sheep’s milk processing.
-In many parts of the island it represents a clever transformation of fresh ricotta, which would otherwise have a very short shelf life.
-In Catania its cultural significance is tied above all to pasta alla Norma, one of the city’s symbolic dishes.
-Without the grated ricotta salata on top, the dish would lose one of its most recognizable identity elements.
+Salted ricotta is an integral part of the Sicilian pastoral tradition, which makes use of every stage of sheep’s milk processing.
+In many parts of the island it represents an ingenious transformation of fresh ricotta, which would otherwise have a very short shelf life.
+In Catania its cultural meaning is tied above all to pasta alla Norma, one of the city’s signature dishes.
+Without grated salted ricotta on top, the dish would lose one of its most recognizable defining elements.

-Where to find Ricotta salata siciliana in Catania?
+Where to find Sicilian salted Ricotta in Catania?

 In Catania it is easy to find in historic markets such as the Pescheria near Piazza Duomo, where many stalls also sell local cheeses.
 It is also common in neighborhood delicatessens and small shops selling typical Sicilian products in the historic center.
-Some dairies and food shops sell it vacuum-packed, making it easier to carry while traveling.
-In markets it is often offered alongside other sheep’s milk cheeses from Etna and the inland areas.
+Some dairies and specialty food shops sell it vacuum-packed, making it easier to transport while traveling.
+In markets it is often offered alongside other sheep’s milk cheeses from the Etna area and the inland countryside.

 4–10 € a pezzo (200–400 g circa)

-Why choose Ricotta salata siciliana as a gift?
+Why choose Sicilian salted Ricotta as a gift?

 Take Trouvenir with you